OlooAllaN/Stand-Ups/README.md

 # 12/8/18
 Implemented a video search application.
 This app used youtube api to respond to a user request for a specific video.
 Learned about how to pass information from children back to parent using callback function.
 This alows for communication between child and parent.

+# 12/11/2018
+Node-
+	JavaScript runtime used to execute code outside of the browser JS was originally always excuted on the browser.
+To make website interactivity.
+	Node is simply used to excute code outside the web browser.

+express-
+	Library that runs in the Node runtime.
+Has helpers to make dealing with Http traffic. express a collection of function and helpers to make http accepts of Node js easier to work with. express looks at request and decided what chunk of code will handle a respond to request. we write a collection of route handlers responds to request.
+Different route hanlders respond to incoming request.
+Generate a resposnse to the incoming request.

+-Dynamic port binding
+	on server side we use commonJS modules.
+System implemented in node js to share files. enviromnet variables are variables that are set in the underlying runtime node is running on.
+	Heroku tells which port our app will use. proces.env.PORT.